joshelvn11/ish-app/README.md

 The primary target audience for ish includes solo developers working on personal projects and small teams that require essential features without the administrative burden and complexity of commercial applications.
 Nevertheless, the application is designed to be flexible enough for anyone to use and adapt to their personal processes and workflows.
 It functions equally well as a personal task manager or for any product development-related process.

+### Goals

+The primary goal of ish is to provide a streamlined, efficient project management tool that bridges the gap between overly complex commercial solutions and overly simplistic task managers.
+It aims to offer essential SCRUM and Agile development features while maintaining a minimalistic and user-friendly interface.
+The project seeks to cater to solo developers and small teams who need a flexible, adaptable tool that can be tailored to various project management paradigms without unnecessary complexity.
+By focusing on core functionality and user experience, ish strives to enhance productivity and simplify project management processes.
+Additionally, the application is designed to be versatile enough to serve as a personal task manager or support any product development-related workflow, making it accessible to a wide range of users while staying true to its core principle of simplicity and efficiency.

+### Convention over Configuration

+ish embraces the "Convention over Configuration" paradigm, which is a software design paradigm that aims to decrease the number of decisions developers need to make without losing flexibility.
+In ish, this principle is applied through a set of sensible defaults and pre-defined structures that align with common project management practices, particularly those used in Agile and SCRUM methodologies.
+For instance, the application comes with pre-configured item types (epics, user stories, tasks), standard workflow statuses, and default priority levels.
+This approach allows users to start using the tool immediately without extensive setup, while still providing the flexibility to customize these elements if needed.
+By adhering to this paradigm, ish reduces the initial complexity for users, especially solo developers or small teams, allowing them to focus on their project work rather than spending time on extensive configuration.
+This balance between out-of-the-box usability and customization options embodies the core philosophy of ish: providing a streamlined, efficient project management experience that can be easily adapted to various workflows.

+### Flexible Framework for Agile and Scrum Methodologies

+ish is designed to provide a flexible framework that supports Agile and Scrum methodologies without being overly prescriptive or rigid.
+While the application offers structures and features that align with these methodologies, such as epics, user stories, and sprints, it does not enforce a strict adherence to any particular process.
+This approach allows users to adopt as much or as little of the Agile and Scrum practices as they see fit for their projects.
+The customizable nature of ish enables teams to tailor the tool to their specific workflows, whether they're following a by-the-book Scrum process or a more hybrid Agile approach.
+For instance, users can utilize the sprint planning features for time-boxed iterations, or they can opt for a more fluid workflow.
+By providing a balance between structure and flexibility, ish empowers users to implement Agile and Scrum principles in a way that best suits their unique project requirements and team dynamics.

 ## Application Architecture

 ### Backend